delfrrr/vcore-blog/articles/parallel-processing-on-mutable-state/README.md

 ## Why everyone do parallel processing now?

 You may have noticed that processor clock speed is not changing over the last 15 years.
-When first mass multicore processors released prominent people [proclaimed](http://www.gotw.ca/publications/concurrency-ddj.htm) a turn toward concurrency in software development.
+When first mass multicore processors released prominent engineers [proclaimed](http://www.gotw.ca/publications/concurrency-ddj.htm) a turn toward concurrency in software development.

 <img src="./cpu-perfomance.png" />